Orphanet/OrphaScape_SimWalk/README.md

 ## TL;DR:

 You don't have much time?
-Jump directly to section `Example workflow (subset of 10 diseases)` below.
+Jump directly to section `How to: Example workflow (subset of 10 diseases)` below.